Abernyte: Buildings

 The history of Abernyte in the nineteenth and early twentieth centuries is documented in Abernyte: The Quiet Revolution, which was written by Dr Mary Young and the Abernyte Heritage Group and published in 2008.

 The Scottish Antique and Arts Centre lies around 1/4 mi south of the village, which was converted from the founding site of Stout Brothers Motor's, a pioneering vehicle sales and service enterprise, which was founded in 1947 here.

-Between 1961 and 1991, the village was the location of a Royal Observer Corps monitoring bunker.
-It remains intact.
+Between the 1961 and 1991, the village was the location of a Royal Observer Corps underground monitoring post, part of 28 Group.
+The post has now been fully restored and is regularly maintained and preserved as a tribute to the last Group Commandant of 28 Group, local man J.R.D.
+(Hamish) Carr.

 Education

-The village has a small primary school with eight pupils.
-The proposed closing of the school in 2020 was postponed until 2021.
+The village has a small primary school.
+The proposed closing of the school in 2020 was defeated by the community and the school numbers have increased from 6 to 34 in 2024, along with an extremely positive inspection report.

 The parish church is part of the Abernyte linked with Inchture and Kinnaird linked with Longforgan grouping of churches.

 Census

 In 2001, the population was 106 and had risen to 116 in 2011.

-Tragedy

-A light aircraft crashed in poor visibility close to Abernyte in the early afternoon of 3 May 2015.
-Both men on board died.
-The wreckage was found on a hilltop at Outfield Farm next to Pitmiddle Wood between Abernyte and Kinnaird.
-The plane had left Inverness airport heading for Dundee airport.